oppia/oppia-web-developer-docs/How-to-access-Oppia-webpages.md

 **Get-Started Page**

-The Get-Started page allows users to play explorations in Oppia.
+The Get-Started page provides information for people new to Oppia

 1. Navigate to http://localhost:8181/get-started

 **Landing Pages**

+The landing pages are a series of pages that provide information for people who want to help contribute to Oppia.

 1. Navigate to http://localhost:8181/teachers

 **Skill Editor Page**

+The Skill Editor allows the creation of skills in Oppia

 1. Set Role to Admin
 2. Go to topic_and_skills_dashboard and create a topic
 3. Go to the topic editor and scroll down to the Create Skill button
 4. Create a skill, and wait for the skill editor tab to open

 **Story Editor Page**

+The Story Editor Page allows users to create Storys in Oppia

 1. Set Role to Admin

 ![assignrole](https://user-images.githubusercontent.com/30312043/78745056-b8b70b80-7980-11ea-942a-b2aab314c201.png)